panoply/syncify/readme.md

 **Need help?** Join the **[Shopify Developers Discord](https://discord.gg/shopify-developers-597504637167468564)** and ask your questions in the `#syncify` channel.
 Connect with other developers, maintainers, and contributors already using Syncify.

 > The Shopify Developers discord is independently ran online community where experienced developers interact and converse.
-No spam or bullshit is tolerated, just real discussions and great minds.
-Real discussions with folks who like banter, platform critiques and open dialogue.
+No spam or bullshit is tolerated, just real discussions, banter, platform critiques and open dialogue with great minds.

 # Installation